Monographic lecture: Theoretical and practical aspects of verbal communication 3301-2ST-WM-JF001

 Assessment criteria

-- short written and oral class assignments (verification of outcomes: W, U, K) and
+- Short written and oral class assignments (verification of outcomes: W, U, K).

-- a final written examination. (verification of outcomes: W, U)
+- Final written test - closed-ended and open-ended questions (verification of outcomes: W, U).

 Bibliography